Invasive breast cancer

 Sometimes, breast cancer can be both invasive and noninvasive: some of the cancer cells have grown into normal tissue and some has remained in the ducts or lobules.
 This type of cancer is treated as an invasive cancer.
 In some invasive breast cancers, malignant cells may be present in both the ducts and lobues.
 This type of “mixed tumor” breast cancer is usually treated as ductal carcinoma.

 Invasive breast cancer is the most common type of breast cancer among American women.
-According to the American Cancer Society, 207,090 new cases of invasive breast cancer were diagnosed in women in 2010.
+According to the American Cancer Society, 246,660 new cases of invasive breast cancer will be diagnosed in women in 2016.

 Invasive breast cancer subtypes